-- Paper 1:Section A Reading one literature fiction text.Section B Descriptive or narrative writing.
-1 hr 45 min examination - Paper 2:Section A Reading one non-fiction text and one literary non-fiction text.Section B Writing to present a viewpoint.
-1 hr 45 min examination

-Non-Examination Assessment: Spoken Language
+Paper 1: Section A Reading one literature fiction text.
+Section B Descriptive or narrative writing.
+1 hr 45 min examination Paper 2: Section A Reading two non-fiction texts.
+Section B Writing to present a viewpoint.
+1 hr 45 min examination Non-Examination Assessment: Spoken Language Students must deliver a prepared spoken presentation on a topic of their choice.
+They are assessed on their presentation skills, use of standard English, and their responses to questions.
+They will receive a separate grade for this endorsement of Pass, Merit, or Distinction.
+ENGLISH LITERATURE GCSE Assessment: